astronomer/docs/software/install-airgapped.md

 astronomer-nginx-metrics   ClusterIP      172.30.245.154   <none>          10254/TCP                    39m
 ```

-If the Astronomer Software platfrom chart is uninstalled and re-installed, the ingress controller will virtually always receive a new IP address, which requires DNS entries to be updated.
+If you uninstall and re-install the Astronomer Software platform chart, the ingress controller almost always receives a new IP address, which requires updating the DNS entries.

-In lower environments, you may set `nginx.loadBalancerIP` in `values.yaml` to the External-IP address:
+In lower environments, you can set `nginx.loadBalancerIP` in `values.yaml` to the External-IP address:

 ```
 nginx: